-Applicable Policies: O-1, O-2, and G-5
+Applicable Policies: O-1, O-2, and G-5¶

 The storage of snow is a prescribed drinking water threat under the Clean Water Act, 2006.
 Typically, this includes snow that is pushed into large piles on a property (e.g., stored in parking lots) or snow transported to a central site from other locations (e.g., snow disposal sites).
-For practical considerations, the policy specifically excludes snow stored along the side of roads as a result of snow plowing.
+For practical considerations, the policy specifically excludes snow stored along the side of roads as a result of snow plowing. ¶

 The circumstances that make the storage of snow a significant threat are based on the potential for the activity to contaminate drinking water sources with chemicals as a result of runoff.
-Whether or not the activity is a potential source of contamination depends on several factors: if the snow is stored at/above or below grade, the type of chemical contaminant, the size of the snow storage site, as well as its specific location (vulnerability score).
+Whether or not the activity is a potential source of contamination depends on several factors: if the snow is stored at/above or below grade, the type of chemical contaminant, the size of the snow storage site, as well as its specific location (vulnerability score).¶

-POLICY O-1---- Applicable Area: groundwater surface water
+POLICY O-1--- Applicable Area: groundwater surface water

-Applicable Activities: The storage of snow that is an existing significant drinking water threat, where the snow is not stored along the side of a road as a result of snow plowing.
+Applicable Activities: The storage of snow that is an existing significant drinking water threat, where the snow storage is managed by an Environmental